SD-WAN Benefits

 Simplified WAN Management

-As we’ve mentioned, the long provisioning times with MPLS can create significant bottlenecks, but MPLS management issues go well beyond that.
+As we’ve mentioned, the long provisioning times using MPLS circuits can create significant bottlenecks, but MPLS management issues go well beyond that.
 The larger an enterprise scales, the more complex WAN management becomes.
-Multiple appliances used for security and WAN optimization become a maintenance and management burden as an enterprise grows..
-Further, gaining granular visibility into the network can be a challenge, which leads to monitoring and mean time to recover issues.
-Cloud-based SD-WAN adds value here by providing an integrated and centralized view of the network that can be easily managed at scale.
+Multiple appliances used for security and WAN optimization become a maintenance and management burden as an enterprise grows.
+Further, gaining granular visibility into the network can be a challenge, which increases the difficulty of performing network monitoring and worsens Mean Time to Recovery (MTTR) due to the difficulty of determining the source and effects of a security incident.

 Increased WAN Availability

-When it comes to uptime, redundancy and failover are the name of the game.
-While MPLS has a solid reputation for reliability, it isn’t perfect and can fail.
-Redundancy at the MPLS provider level is expensive and can be a pain to implement.
 SD-WAN makes leveraging different transport methods easy, thereby enabling high-availability configurations that help reduce single points of failure.
 If your fiber link from one ISP is down, you can failover to a link from another provider.
-Further, the self-healing features of cloud-based SD-WAN make achieving high-availability (HA) significantly easier than before.
+Further, the self-healing features of cloud-based SD-WAN make achieving high availability (HA) significantly easier than before.

 The Cloud-Based Advantage

-SD-WAN outstrips MPLS for the modern enterprise
+SD-WAN outperforms MPLS for the modern enterprise

 To learn more about what cloud-based SD-WAN and SASE can do for your business, read what is SASE or contact us today.